Cinema opens in Kashmir city after 14 years but few turn up

 After Kashmiri militants rose up against Indian rule in 1989, launching a bloody insurgency that was met with a brutal response by Indian troops, the once-thriving city of Srinagar wilted.
 The city’s eight privately owned movie theaters closed on the orders of rebels, saying they were vehicles of India’s cultural invasion and anti-Islamic.

-In the early 1990s, government forces converted most of the city’s theaters into makeshift security camps, detention or interrogation centers.
-Soon, places where audiences thronged to Bollywood blockbusters became feared buildings, where witnesses say torture was commonplace.
+In the early 1990s, government forces converted most of the city’s theaters into makeshift security camps, detention, or interrogation centers.
+Soon, places, where audiences thronged Bollywood blockbusters, became feared buildings, where witnesses say torture was commonplace.

 Officials said the government is planning to establish cinemas in every district of the region, where tens of thousands have been killed in the armed conflict since 1989.
 Last month, Sinha also inaugurated two multipurpose halls in the southern districts of Shopian and Pulwama, considered as hotbeds of armed rebellion.